ndreuig/SOAR-EDR/README.md

      ![Table 2](./screenshots/screenshot34.png)

+### Incident Message Details Template

+To extract the required information from the webhook event, follow these steps:

+**Method 1: Manual Copying**

+1. Click on the webhook and then click on events.
+If you don't have an event yet, head back to your virtual machine and execute LaZagne in your terminal (assuming you have connected Tines with LimaCharlie).
+2. Once you have an event, select it and expand the "retrieve_detection" section in the center of the page.
+3. Expand "body", then "detect", and then both "event" and "routing".
+4. Copy the following fields:
+	* "cat" and "link" from the main section
+	* "COMMAND_LINE", "USER_NAME", and "FILE_PATH" from the "event" section
+	* "hostname", "event_time", "int_ip", and "sid" from the "routing" section

+**Method 2: Using Tines' Slack Integration**

+1. Click on Slack in your Story and go to the Build tab.
+2. Click on the Message field to activate it, and then click the plus button that appears.
+3. Select "Value" from the options.
+4. In the Data section, click on "retrieve_detections" and then "body".
+5. Click on "body" again to see the available fields.
+6. Select the required fields, such as "cat" (title), without clicking on it again to avoid adding a dot.

+**Formatting the Data**

+Once you have copied the required fields, paste them into a notepad and format the data to make it more user-friendly.
+You can add labels such as "Title:", "Time:", "Computer:", etc.

+For the email, use HTML to create line breaks by wrapping each field in a `<br>` tag.

+**Example Output**

+Here's an example of how you can format the data:

+Tittle: <<retrieve_detections.body.cat>>
+Time: <<retrieve_detections.body.detect.routing.event_time>>
+Computer: <<retrieve_detections.body.detect.routing.hostname>>
+Source IP: <<retrieve_detections.body.detect.routing.int_ip>>
+Username: <<retrieve_detections.body.detect.event.USER_NAME>>
+FIle Path: <<retrieve_detections.body.detect.event.FILE_PATH>>
+Command Line: <<retrieve_detections.body.detect.event.COMMAND_LINE>>
+Sensor ID: <<retrieve_detections.body.detect.routing.sid>>
+Detection Link: <<retrieve_detections.body.link>>

+You can paste this formatted data into the contents section under the title in your User Prompt page.

 ###note Click in the background of the canvas story to return to the main view.
 This will allow you to see the left side panel, which includes details such as Status, Story name, Description, Story owner, Tags, and Credentials, and then under Credentials section